SnehaYC/Learning_React/README.md

 ## What are Components?

 - Components are reusable building blocks in our user interface. components are just a combination of HTML code, CSS code for styling and some JavaScript logic.

+## Declarative Approach

+- React allows you to create re-usable and reactive componetns consisting of HTML and JavaScript and CSS.

+- Declarative approach define the desired target state and let React figure out the actual JavaScript DOM instruction.